£47.50 £95.00

 £35.00

-Multi-coloured / patterned short sleeved cycling jersey, likely made in the 1980s given the style.
-An excellent choice for wearing on your vintage bike, and also a responsible alternative to buying brand new cycling kit!
+Vintage cycling jersey, likely made in the 1980s/1990s given the style.
+An excellent choice for wearing on your vintage bike (or any occasion you fancy of course), and also a great alternative to buying brand new cycling kit!

 The jersey’s been thoroughly checked over and graded as good condition.
 If there are any issues worth noting we’ll do so in the overview section below, but please take a good look at the photos so you can see the condition yourself before you buy.OVERVIEW